wingtao0510/grail_to_SQL_server_cdc/README.md

-# Here are the steps for setting the change data capture function in SQL server 2016
+# Here is the demo of grails connect to SQL server2016 with change data capture function

+###Change Data Capture

 First, check the SQL server version by typing in the following query: